serhii-londar/open-source-mac-os-apps/README.md

 - [AppPolice](https://github.com/fuyu/AppPolice) - An app for Mac OS X with a minimalistic UI which lets you quickly throttle down the CPU usage of any running process.
 - [WebPonize](https://github.com/1000ch/WebPonize) - WebPonize is a Mac OS App for converting PNG, JPEG, animated (or not) GIF images into WebP.
 - [Muzei](https://github.com/naman14/Muzei-macOS) - Muzei wallpaper app for macOS
+- [Clean-Me](https://github.com/Kevin-De-Koninck/Clean-Me) - A small macOS app that acts as a system cleaner (logs, cache, ...)

 ### Video